janpio/janpio.dev/prisma+planetscale.md

 When you are ready to migrate your database, you switch into a new branch from Planetscale.
 Then you usually would run `npx prisma migrate dev` to create the migration and apply it.
 If you added a foreign key, this would now fail with `....
 TODO error msg ...`.
 So instead you run `npx prisma migrate dev --create-only` which will create a new folder in `migrations` with a `migration.sql` file.
 Open that file and remove all the `ALTER TABLE` statements that create foreign keys.
 Afterwards you can deploy the modified migration with `npx prisma migrate deploy`.

+Note: Any future `prisma migrate dev` will try to create these foreign keys again, so you need to be vigilant in removing these or applying your migration file will fail.

 (Do not forget to copy over the new row from `_prisma_migrations` as described above.)

+Prisma will probably introduct a special mode to support this better.

+TODO

 ## Summary

+- Use the `pscale connect` CLI to open a connection to the database and use that connection string in Prisma
-- Use branches to run `prisma migrate` commands
+- Use PlanetScale branches to run `prisma migrate` commands
-- TODO shadow database
+- Use a PlanetScale branch as your shadow database as well
 - Remove foreign keys manually from the `migration.sql` generated by `prisma migrate dev --cerate-only`, then use `prisma migrate deploy` to deploy.
 Prisma will improve this soon by introducing a mode that does this automatically.
-Copy over content of `_prisma_migrations` manually after merging a development branch into `main`.
+- Copy over content of `_prisma_migrations` manually after merging a development branch into `main`.
 Planetscale will improve this in their product soon.